 The Helmholtz resonance frequency in this case was set at 460 Hz, and it is clear from the plot that it is above this frequency that the resonance peaks in the admittance begin to fade away: the mouthpiece imposes a “cutoff frequency”.
 What is happening is that above the Helmholtz resonance frequency the mass associated with air in the backbore starts to dominate the behaviour.
 That mass is less and less willing to move as frequency rises above the resonance.
 The result is that sound waves in the tube are reflected by this immobile mass, so that the pressure variation cannot reach the player’s lips on the other side of the cup volume.
 This automatically reduces the heights of the impedance peaks to create the cutoff effect.

 The simple Helmholtz resonator model tells us how the resonance peaks should be affected by adding the mouthpiece.
 The model predicts that below the mouthpiece resonance frequency the frequencies are all reduced, while their Q-factors are slightly increased.
 Above the resonance frequency, the Q-factors are decreased.
 The frequencies continue to decrease, but the rate of reduction slows down and each frequency tends towards the frequency of the next-lowest of the original frequencies.
 Something of this pattern can be seen directly in Fig. 10, which shows the measured impedance with and without the mouthpiece, over the low-frequency range.
-Each peak in the blue curve lies lower in frequency than the corresponding peak of the black curve, and the first few peaks are a bit taller and narrower because of the reduced Q-factor.
+Each peak in the blue curve lies lower in frequency than the corresponding peak of the black curve, and the first few peaks are a bit taller and narrower because of the increased Q-factor.

 We can see this behaviour in action by processing the various impedance functions to extract modal parameters.
 Figure 11 shows one aspect of the behaviour that is revealed.
 This plot shows the “effective fundamental frequency” of each mode, calculated by dividing each frequency by the mode number.
 The two lines at the top, in black and red, show the results without the mouthpiece, from the impedances in Fig. 6.
 The measured results (in black) are, predictably, a little less regular than the idealised synthetic values (in red).
 But the general pattern of both curves is the same: all frequencies except the lowest lie close to a horizontal line, demonstrating that the frequencies are very close to the pattern of an ideal harmonic series.
 For reasons explained earlier (see section 4.2) the fundamental frequency does not follow this pattern: it is always far too low to fit into the harmonic pattern.